getporter/porter/docs/content/cli/installations_install.md

 ---
-title: "porter bundles upgrade"
+title: "porter installations install"
-slug: porter_bundles_upgrade
+slug: porter_installations_install
-url: /cli/porter_bundles_upgrade/
+url: /cli/porter_installations_install/
 ---
-## porter bundles upgrade
+## porter installations install

-Upgrade an installation
+Create a new installation of a bundle

 ### Synopsis

-Upgrade an installation.
+Create a new installation of a bundle.

-The first argument is the installation name to upgrade.
+The first argument is the name of the installation to create.
 This defaults to the name of the bundle.

+Once a bundle has been successfully installed, the install action cannot be repeated.
+This is a precaution to avoid accidentally overwriting an existing installation.
+If you need to re-run install, which is common when authoring a bundle, you can use the --force flag to by-pass this check.

 Porter uses the docker driver as the default runtime for executing a bundle's invocation image, but an alternate driver may be supplied via '--driver/-d' or the PORTER_RUNTIME_DRIVER environment variable.
 For example, the 'debug' driver may be specified, which simply logs the info given to it and then exits.